r1cc4r2o/DhW/README.md

 #### Datasets

 I release the data used in the experiments in a [gDrive](https://drive.google.com/drive/folders/11qvooftCfDQvlYDtIOJpJTIxlppzgWFW?usp=sharing) folder.
 The data that you can find there have been preprocessed and are ready to be used.
+You can find the data in both the version: `with_pca` and `without_pca`.
+The data are in the form of `torch.tensor` and are ready to be used.

 ``` python
 import torch